Virginia Drug Charges

 - KEEP WALKING – If a cop approaches you and says can I ask you a few question, or can I speak to you, or even hello.
 Say nothing and keep walking.
 Make him stop you.

 WHY?
 If you have drugs on you, make the officer ‘seize you.’
 If the officers orders you to stop, searches you despite you not giving consent, and forces you to make statements under duress or coercion, they need to justify it under the Constitution.
-If it is not justified, it is not lawful and you WIN.
+If it is not justified, it is not lawful and the charges must be dropped.
 All to often individuals make the case for the officer by consenting and confessing.
 Do not let this happen to you.